SHARE via

 Below are the factors to help students set realistic goals and prepare accordingly:

-• Difficulty Level: The difficulty level is one of the factors that impact the NEET cutoff.
-If the exam is difficult, then only a few students can score high marks, which can lead to a low cutoff and easier paper can lead to a high cutoff.
+The difficulty level is one of the factors that impact the NEET cutoff.
+If the exam is difficult, then only a few students can score high marks, which can lead to a low cutoff, and an easier paper can lead to a high cutoff.

-• Seat Availability: The availability of seats in government and private can also impact the NEET cutoff.
-If more seats are added the cutoff may decrease but if there are few seats available, then the cutoff will go high.
+The availability of seats in government and private institutions can also make an impact on the NEET cutoff.
+If more seats are added, the cutoff may decrease, but if there are few seats available, then the cutoff will go high.

 Best Medical Colleges For MBBS In India